Who attends Acton University?

 Acton University Registration Closes

-NOTE: Applications will be accepted on a rolling basis until such time as we hit our maximum number of attendees for this event, which may occur before the date below.
+NOTE: Applications are accepted on a rolling basis until we reach our maximum number of attendees for this event, which may occur before May 19, 2017, the official registration closing date.
 We recommend applying as early as possible to ensure your acceptance into the conference.

-- ALL applications MUST be submitted on or before this deadline.
+- ALL applications MUST be submitted on or before this date.
+No applications will be accepted after May 19, 2017.

 Flight Reservation & Travel Itinerary Deadline